Creating website traffic growth

 Find out and make it happen.
 The best option will mean increased user satisfaction and products viewed.

-A lot depends on your site strategy.
+A lot of increase in website traffic depends on your site strategy.
 Google, for example, is designed to get visitors off their site; fast results drive high visitor click-throughs, and keep visitors coming back.

 Your goal may be to keep visitors on your site.
 Therefore you should identify the solution that results in the most pages served (clicks) & time spent on your site.
 We think the goal is to give your visitors a good experience.